rsponholtz/X11-in-Azure/README.md

 Click "OK", and the portal will create your virtual machine.
 This will typically take 3-5 minutes to complete.

-# install VcXsrv and putty on the client machine
+# Install VcXsrv and putty on the client machine

 After your virtual machines have been created, go to your resource group blade, and then click on your client virtual machine: